SteffenPL/steffenpl.github.io/src/index.md

 ## News and Blog

+- _September 2025:_ New preptint on digit organoids!
 - _May 2025:_ Two new preprints!
 - _September 2024:_ **New Nature Communications publications on [EMT](https://doi.org/10.1038/s41467-024-51372-z){target="_blank"} and [gastrulation](https://doi.org/10.1038/s41467-024-51638-6){target="_blank"} are out!**
 - _March 2024:_ Our **standalone EMT simulator**[^1] is online [semtor.github.io](https://semtor.github.io/){target="_blank"}! 🎉